Code-Institute-Submissions/the-shamans-cat/README.md

 A Shamanic Energy Healing practitioner is starting a new business in the UK.
 The main aim of the website is to generate clients for the practitioner.

 The website has been designed to provide potential clients with a basic understanding of the concepts and processes involved with this modality and their benefits.
 The potential client can then make an informed choice to contact the practitioner and book a healing session.
-The material is presented in a varied format; text, videos and pictures in order to engage the potential clients.
+The material is presented in a varied format; text, videos and pictures, in order to engage the potential clients.
 There are multiple links on each page guiding the potential client to make contact with the practitioner.

 <!-- The website has the following features: